Last Updated on

 6. Healthy Snacking

 When you’re in the early stages of labour, you may feel hungry, and you can eat light snacks to curb your hunger pangs.
 Avoid eating oily or fatty food as it can give you not only heartburn but also hinder the process of childbirth.
 You can eat fruits like bananas or apples and other snacks like yoghurt, smoothies, etc. to boost your energy during labour.
+These foods are also beneficial if you have an emergency c-section.

 7. Take a Childbirth Class